DanielPickens/Invert-Binary-Tree/README.md

 # Invert-Binary-Tree
 My 3 line JavaScript solution that's faster than 82% of other solutions runtime's on Leetcode.

-Given the root of a binary tree, invert the tree, and return its root.
+"Given the root of a binary tree, invert the tree, and return its root.